Active Marker Tracking

 The same Active IDs after asset creation:

 Rigid body definitions created using Active Markers will search for specific Active IDs along with the marker placements to track the Rigid Body.
-See the section Rigid Body Definition, below, for more details.
+See below for more details.

 Duplicate active frame IDs